Become a volunteer! To join our PORCH-Fearrington community team, contact us at firstname.lastname@example.org.

 Our neighborhood food collection dates are listed below.
 Note that the neighborhood coordinators will select an earlier date/time each month to collect the donations from their neighbors.
 For information about how to get involved, see the information included above on this page.
 For more information about volunteer opportunities, questions you might have, or comments about our village PORCH program, please contact us at firstname.lastname@example.org.

-Note that in four months (May, September, November, and December) collections will be conducted ONE WEEK earlier because of holidays, including Memorial Day, Yom Kippur, Thanksgiving, and Christmas.
+Note that in two months (November, and December) collections will be conducted ONE WEEK earlier because of the Thanksgiving, and Christmas holidays.